 03: The Sound & Audio System

-How you arrange to set-up the sound and audio at your backyard movie night could be the most complex aspect to the entire planning of the party.
+How you arrange to set up the sound and audio at your backyard movie night could be the most complex aspect of the entire planning of the party.

 As mentioned, most modern projectors that you buy will come with built-in speakers, but they tend to be of low wattage, and won’t give off a great listening experience.